jnkwrych/jnkwrych.github.io/README.md

 The site is hosted on [Github Pages](https://pages.github.com/).
 So this repository is contains the live code beeing deliverd when you point your browser to [jannikweyrich.com](http://jannikweyrich.com).

+Here's how to (setup a site with Jekyll and Github Pages)[https://help.github.com/articles/using-jekyll-with-pages/].

 # License